“… and open your homes to strangers.” Romans 12:13

 To contribute financially to our refugee sponsorship and settlement, please click here.

-To contact our Sponsorship & Settlement Committee (Refugee Affairs), please click here.
+To contact our Sponsorship & Settlement Committee (Refugee Affairs), please click contact the church office.